 Out-of-District Tuition - Students living outside the Richard City Special School District boundaries, but still in the state of Tennessee pay \$100.00 tuition per year as set by the Richard City Board of Education.
-Payment of tuition is expected on the first day of school.
+Payment of tuition is expected on the first day of school or payment arrangements made.
 If you move out of state or out of district during the school year, you will be expected to pay tuition.
-The custodial parent/legal guardian/individual with power of attorney must reside within Richard City SSD in order to qualify as a student within district.
+The custodial parent/legal guardian/individual with power of attorney must reside within Richard City SSD in order to qualify as a student within the district.

 Out-of-State Tuition - Out-of-State tuition must be collected on every child that does not live in the State of Tennessee.
-By Tennessee State Law, the Richard City Special School District must collect an amount equal to the amount of money the State provides our system to educate children living in Tennessee.
-Out-of-State tuition for the school year is \$4,455.00 per child.
-If a student moves out of state during the school year, Mrs. Tate must be informed immediately.
-The custodial parent/legal guardian/individual with power of attorney must reside in the State of Tennessee in order to qualify as a student within state line.
+By Tennessee State Law, the Richard City Special School District must collect an amount equal to the amount of money the State provides to our system to educate children living in Tennessee.
+Out-of-State tuition for the school year is \$6,860.00 per child.
+If a student moves out of state during the school year, the school must be informed immediately.
+The custodial parent/legal guardian/individual with power of attorney must reside in the State of Tennessee in order to qualify as a student within the state line.